Skip to main content

 Virginia Security Deposit Laws

-The Virginia landlord tenant law limits how much you can collect, what deductions you can make, and the timeline for return, among other things.
+The Virginia landlord-tenant law limits how much you can collect, what deductions you can make, and the timeline for return, among other things.

 The following are important highlights of the Virginia security deposit laws.